inspektor-gadget/inspektor-gadget/Documentation/demo-tcptop.md

+---
-# Inspektor Gadget demo: the "tcptop" gadget
+title: 'Inspektor Gadget demo: the "tcptop" gadget'
+weight: 10
+---

 The tcptop gadget allows us to see active TCP connections.
 Let's start a pod that fetches a website every 3 seconds.